ngecom/ngbilling/README.md

   * Absolute discounts.
   * Notifications(Invoice,Payment,Customer,Order)
   * Flat Rating supported.
 Additional plugins needs to install for Bundles and flexi rating policies
+  * Generate product based commission for Agents.
+  * Calculate commission based on Generated Invoices and Setup Referal Percentage.
+  * Hierachy management that supports multiples levels of contract managment and invoice can be generated based on levels.

 # Installation
    # Pre-Requisites